SwapnikKatkoori/node-summarizer/README.md

 <a name="init"></a>
 ### Initialization

-To get started, initilize a SummaryManager object.
+To get started, initialize a SummaryManager object.

 ```
 let SummarizerManager = require("node-summarizer").SummarizerManager;